-The Hearing Day
+The Hearing Day - delete

 It is very important that you attend the hearing in order to present your evidence and your point of view to the Tribunal.
 If you do not attend the hearing, the Tribunal can, if it finds the Commission has proven the allegations against you, impose very serious sanctions (or penalties) against you.
 These sanctions can include cancelling your registration or licence, imposing terms or conditions on your registration or licence, or imposing an administrative penalty ordering you to pay a sum of money.